 This course is a continuation of MUS 132.
 Emphasis is placed on vocal techniques and the study and performance of a variety of styles and periods of choral literature.
 Upon completion, students should be able to demonstrate skills needed to participate in choral singing leading to performance.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.

-MUS 232 Chorus IV 0 2 0 1
+MUS-232: Chorus IV